BeiJiXiongA/DemoProject/README.md

 Welcome superman can help me optimize my trouble code and the way to relize.

-ha~ha~ha~ i don't know whether can understand foreigns.
+ha~ha~ha~ i don't know whether can understand foreigners.